 Altium Designer's Schematic and PCB Editors provide direct synchronization commands.
 These commands are direct in the sense that the update direction for any differences is fully one way or the other.
-The Differences dialog will not appear and you can therefore not change update direction, nor can you perform bidirectional updates simultaneously.
+The Differences dialog will not appear and you can therefore not change the update direction, nor can you perform bidirectional updates simultaneously.
 Instead, where differences are detected, you will be presented directly with the Engineering Change Order dialog - loaded with the modifications needed to push the design changes from the schematic to the PCB or vice-versa.

 It is therefore important that the Comparator and ECO Generation options are setup appropriately in their respective tabs of the Options for Project dialog (Project » Project Options).
 It is also a good idea to carefully scrutinize the proposed changes listed in an ECO, to ensure that changes will be made as you expect.